YY4411/azure-devops-github-acr-aks-app1/README.md

   - Provide Github Password
   - Click on **Approve and Install** for Repositories selected
 - Configure Your Pipeline: Docker (Build and Push Image to Azure Container Registry )
-- Select an Azure Subscription: stacksimplify-paid-subscription
+- Select an Azure Subscription: <Subsciption-Name>
 - Continue (Login as admin user)
 - Container Registry: aksdevopsacr
 - Image Name: app1-nginx